weaving new lives of silk and freedom in cambodia

-IT COSTS US $35 A month TO SUPPORT A CHILD THROUGH OUR kindergarten PROGRAM
+SUPPORT A CHILD THROUGH OUR kindergarten PROGRAM for a monTH

-IT COSTS US $70 A YEAR TO SUPPORT A CHILD THROUGH OUR SCHOOL SPONSORSHIP PROGRAM
+SUPPORT A CHILD THROUGH OUR SCHOOL SPONSORSHIP PROGRAM FOR A YEAR

-$70 WILL SPONSOR A student THROUGH OUR ENGLISH AND COMPUTER PROGRAM FOR THE WHOLE YEAR
+SPONSOR A student THROUGH OUR ENGLISH AND COMPUTER PROGRAM FOR a YEAR

 By offering vocational training, employment, education, and a social safety net, SWDC has improved the lives of more than 700 women, 1,600 children, and countless families in the Sre Po community since its founding in 2002.

 While dozens of permanent SWDC employees have earned their way to economic security, we’ve also helped thousands more indirectly, by expanding our education and health care programs to benefit the whole community.
 Through our kindergarten and school sponsorships, we help educate more than 150 local kids per year.
 Hundreds more take classes at our computer lab and English language program, and more than 800 people have access to our free health clinic.

 Our exquisite hand-woven silk products have received three UNESCO awards, the Seal of Excellence for Handicraft Products in Southeast Asia, and global recognition for superior quality, creativity, and originality.